SAP-samples/teched2022-AP260/README.md

 - [Excercise 2 - Diving into the world of NFTs](exercises/ex2/)
 - [Excercise 3 - Adding utility to your smart contracts](exercises/ex3/)

-**IMPORTANT**

-Your repo must contain the .reuse and LICENSES folder and the License section below.
-DO NOT REMOVE the section or folders/files.
-Also, remove all unused template assets(images, folders, etc) from the exercises folder.

-## NFTs and Utility

 ## How to obtain support

 Support for the content in this repository is available during the actual time of the online session for which this content has been designed.
 Otherwise, you may request support via the [Issues](../../issues) tab.